-Lola Adesioye is a British New York-based writer, commentator and broadcaster.
-Her opinion, commentary and features on UK, US and African social, political and cultural issues have been published in a number of international publications including the New Statesman, the Guardian, the Economist, the Huffington Post, the Sunday Times, Forbes Africa, The Independent, and many more.
+Since 2008 – when Lola became a weekly contributor to The Guardian’s widely read Comment is Free opinion section – her incisive opinion, commentary and features on UK, US and African social, political and cultural matters have been published in a number of international publications including the New Statesman, the Guardian, the Economist, The Huffington Post, The Sunday Times, Forbes Africa, AllAfrica.com, The Atlantic, The Independent, CNN.com, Time magazine, The Tablet Magazine and many more.

 Lola was formerly the Deputy Editor of NBC’s African-American news site, TheGrio.com, and a contributing editor to AOL Black Voices in New York and been described as “one of Nigeria’s top 10 wordsmiths” and “one of 11 sharp black commentators in America”.